Pope goes to Marseille to talk migration, but will Europe listen as it scrambles to stem an influx?

 For Francis, the shocking scenes of men, women and children packed into a refugee center in Lampedusa have underscored that migration as a phenomenon must be tackled jointly.
 The future, he said this past weekend about his upcoming trip to Marseille, “will only be prosperous if it is built on fraternity, putting human dignity, real people and especially the most needy, first.”

-Francis has long made the plight of migrants a priority of his papacy, starting from that remarkable 2013 visit to Lampedus, his first as pope.
+Francis has long made the plight of migrants a priority of his papacy, starting from that remarkable 2013 visit to Lampedusa his first as pope.
 There, Francis celebrated Mass on an altar made of shipwrecked wood, tossed flowers in the sea in tribute to migrants who had drowned and decried the “globalization of indifference” that the world shows people who risk their lives to flee poverty, conflict and climate disasters to seek a better life.

 Since then, he has made some other high-profile gestures to draw attention to the Gospel-mandated call to welcome strangers, most spectacularly when he brought back a dozen Syrian Muslims aboard his plane following a 2016 visit to a refugee camp in Lesbos, Greece.
 His mantra: Welcome, protect, promote and integrate, with the last exhortation an acknowledgement that governments have limits in their abilities to accept newcomers and truly integrate them well.